MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/receivables-apply-payments-auto-reconcile-bank-accounts.md

 > [!TIP]
 > You can also import bank statement files in comma or semicolon delimited format (.CSV).
 Use the **Set up a bank statement file format** assisted setup to define bank statement import formats and attach the format to a bank account.
 You can then use these formats when you import bank statements in the **Bank Account Reconciliation** page.

 Alternatively, you can use the AMC Banking 365 Fundamentals extension to convert a bank statement file, from any format, to a data stream that you can import into [!INCLUDE[prod_short](includes/prod_short.md)].
-For more information, see [Using the AMC Banking 365 Fundamentals extension](ui-extensions-amc-banking.md).
+For more information, see [Use the AMC Banking 365 Fundamentals extension](ui-extensions-amc-banking.md).

 The following table describes a sequence of tasks, with links to the topics that describe them.